SouthbankSoftware/dbkoda-data/README.md

-# Sample collections for dbenvy testing
+# Sample collections for MongoDB

 To load,  run mongorestore from the SampleCollections directory